 Previous regulation:

-To date, these PMCF studies have also been regulated in accordance with Section 23b MPG :
+These PMCF studies have also been regulated to date in accordance with Section 23b of the German Medical Devices Act (MPG) :

-§§ 20 to 23a do not apply if a clinical test is carried out with medical devices that may bear the CE marking in accordance with §§ 6 and 10, unless this test has a different purpose for the medical device or it Additional invasive or other stressful examinations are carried out .”
+Sections 20 to 23a shall not apply if a clinical investigation is carried out with medical devices which may bear the CE marking in accordance with Sections 6 and 10, unless this investigation concerns a different intended purpose of the medical device or additional invasive or other burdensome examinations are carried out .

-In the case of additional incriminating investigations, Sections 20ff of the MPG and in this case in conjunction with Section 7 of the MPKPV with Section 1 Sentence 3 applied to such a study:
+In the case of additional burdensome examinations, the provisions of Sections 20 et seq. of the Medical Devices Act (MPG) and, in this case, in conjunction with Section 7 of the Medical Devices Patient Regulations (MPKPV) with Section 1 Sentence 3, have so far applied to such a study:

-may bear the CE marking in accordance with Sections 6 and 10 of the Medical Devices Act , unless this testing has a different purpose for the medical device."
+are permitted to bear the CE marking in accordance with Sections 6 and 10 of the Medical Devices Act , unless this investigation concerns a different intended purpose of the medical device."

-In this case, an application had to be submitted to the BfArM for exemption from the approval requirement via the Medical Device Information System (MPI, formerly DIMDI) and an application for a statement (vote) had to be submitted to the Ethics Committee via the MPI.
+In this case, an application for exemption from the approval requirement had to be submitted to BfArM via the Medical Device Information System (MPI, formerly DIMDI), and an application for an opinion (vote) had to be submitted to the Ethics Committee, also via the MPI.

-When the MDR comes into force, this procedure will be replaced by the new one regulated in Article 74 of the MDR:
+With the entry into force of the MDR, this procedure will be replaced by the new one regulated in Article 74 of the MDR:

-• The sponsor informs the higher federal authority (BOB, in Germany: BfArM) about the MPI (in Germany) at least 30 days before the start of the examination.
+- The sponsor shall inform the Federal Higher Authority (BOB, in Germany: BfArM) at least 30 days before the start of the study about the MPI (in Germany).

-In addition, Chapter 4 with Sections 1 and 2 and in the latter with Subsection 1 apply in the MPDG with regard to the application, approval and respective deadlines.
-See also the blog post in the Christmas special part 2 .
+Furthermore, Chapter 4 of the MPDG, specifically Sections 1 and 2, and in the latter, Subsection 1, apply with regard to application, approval, and the respective deadlines.
+See also the blog post in the Christmas Special, Part 2 .

 Previous regulation:

-To date, these PMCF studies have also been regulated in accordance with Section 23b MPG :
+These PMCF studies have also been regulated to date in accordance with Section 23b of the German Medical Devices Act (MPG) :

-§§ 20 to 23a do not apply if a clinical test is carried out with medical devices that may bear the CE marking in accordance with §§ 6 and 10, unless this test has a different purpose for the medical device or it Additional invasive or other stressful examinations are carried out.”
+Sections 20 to 23a shall not apply if a clinical investigation is carried out with medical devices which are permitted to bear the CE marking in accordance with Sections 6 and 10, unless this investigation concerns a different intended purpose of the medical device or additional invasive or other burdensome examinations are carried out.

-If the clinical trial with the CE-marked product previously referred to a new intended purpose (e.g. also to new indications), Section 20ff of the MPG also applied again to such a study.
-This means that a classic approval study was carried out in accordance with Sections 20ff of the MPG:
+Previously, if the clinical trial with the CE-marked product related to a new intended purpose (e.g., also to new indications), then Sections 20 et seq. of the German Medical Devices Act (MPG) also applied to such a study.
+This means that a classic registration study was conducted in accordance with Sections 20 et seq. of the MPG

-• Application via the MPI to BfArM and EK
+- Application submitted via the MPI to BfArM and EK

-With the entry into force of the MDR, Article 74 sentence 2 now applies:
+With the entry into force of the MDR, Article 74, paragraph 2 now applies:

-"(2) If a clinical trial designed to evaluate a device which already bears the CE marking in accordance with Article 20(1) is carried out outside its intended purpose, Articles 62 to 81 shall apply."
+“(2) Where a clinical investigation is carried out for the purpose of evaluating a product which already bears the CE marking in accordance with Article 20(1) outside of its intended purpose, Articles 62 to 81 shall apply.”

-This means that in this case too, a classic clinical trial must be carried out in accordance with Article 62ff of the MDR.
+This means that a classic clinical investigation in accordance with Article 62ff of the MDR must also be carried out in this case.

-In addition, Chapter 4 with Sections 1 and 2 and in the latter with Subsection 1 apply in the MPDG with regard to the application, approval and respective deadlines.
-See also the blog post in the Christmas special part 1 :
+Furthermore, Chapter 4 of the MPDG, specifically Sections 1 and 2, and in the latter, Subsection 1, apply with regard to application, approval, and the respective deadlines.
+See also the blog post in the Christmas Special, Part 1 .

-For medical devices without CE marking and for CE marked products if the clinical test is carried out outside the intended purpose (Class I and IIa non-invasive)
+For medical devices without CE marking and for CE-marked products when the clinical investigation is carried out outside the intended purpose (Class I and IIa non-invasive)

-The application must contain the documents from Annex XV Chapter II of the MDR as well as the positive opinion of the EC.
+The application must include the documents from Annex XV Chapter II of the MDR as well as the positive opinion of the EC.

-For medical devices without CE marking and for CE marked products if the clinical test is carried out outside the intended purpose (Class IIa invasive, IIb* and III)
+For medical devices without CE marking and for CE-marked products when the clinical investigation is carried out outside the intended purpose (Class IIa invasive, IIb* and III)

-The application must contain the documents from Annex XV Chapter II of the MDR as well as the positive opinion of the EC.
+The application must include the documents from Annex XV Chapter II of the MDR as well as the positive opinion of the EC.

-* Exception in Germany, the shortened procedure normally also applies to products in Class IIb, only in Germany does the full application procedure apply here.
+* Exception in Germany, normally the abbreviated procedure also applies to products of class IIb, only in Germany does the full application procedure apply here.

 3. What we can do for you

-We initially support you in finding the right data collection method within the framework of the PMCF.
-If a PMCF study is to be carried out, we will work with you to find the right way to implement it.
+We will first help you find the right data collection method within the framework of PMCF.
+If a PMCF study is to be conducted, we will work with you to find the right way to implement it.

 4. How we can help you